shirtable/python-novice/03-containers_lists_dictionaries.md

 Lists
 =====
-Lists are a Python container data type who's key feature is ordering the items they contain.
-Lets take a look at the baby name data.
+Lists are a Python container data type whose key feature is ordering the items they contain.
+Let's take a look at the baby name data.

 (execute in the Jupyter notebook to see the first 20 lines of the baby name data).